Understanding tracking error and tracking difference for an ETF

 Total expense ratio

-An ETF's total expense ratio (TER) is the single best indicator of future tracking difference.
+For a passive ETF, the total expense ratio (TER) is the single best indicator of future tracking difference.
 If an ETF charges 1% to track an index, then all else equal, ETF returns ought to lag index returns by exactly 1%.
-That's why TER is so important, and ETF issuers are constantly competing to offer the lowest fee.

 While TER is the best indicator of future tracking difference, all else isn't equal—other factors come into play.